 If you love going to clean, sandy beaches, and haven’t been to Minneapolis for some reason, this post is a must-read.
-You might fall in love with some of the best beaches in Minneapolis.
+Minneapolis makes up one-half of the twin cities, and it’s the largest city in Minnesota.

 Living in the City of Lakes means almost unlimited beach options and several ways to explore each one.
 Take a dip in the tranquil waters or enjoy the beauty from the shore and feel free to explore the beautiful waterways the way you like.